marlonmoreira000/cattlebay-app/README.md

 - **Accounts:** Anyone can sign up for an account for free by providing a username and email.
 Once the user has an account they can log in.
 Once logged in, they can buy and/or sell dogs.
 Users can also create an account profile which shows their details.
 They also have the option to delete their account.

 - **Listings:** Anyone with an account can create a listing to sell a dog.
 Each user can see all their listings, as well as which ones have been sold.
 Users can also edit and/or delete their listings.
+Users can also search for and sort dogs which might interest them.

 - **Image upload:** When creating a listing, users are able to upload a single image of the dog they are hoping to sell.
 These images are hosted on the Cloudinary CDN.